SCIInstitute/SCIRun/docs/SCIRun5ModuleGeneration.md

 {

 ```
-Another change you may notice is to remove the \verb|'false'| input in the constructor line:
+Another change you may notice is to remove the `false` input in the constructor line:

 ```
 TestModuleSimpleUI::TestModuleSimpleUI() : Module(staticInfo_)